 - 40 Bond Street

-If you're looking for a luxury condo in Manhattan, this is the place to start.
+The best condo in NYC is 432 Park Avenue.
+If you're looking at luxury condos in NYC, this is the place to start.
 Located in Midtown East, the 96-story 432 Park Avenue tower was developed by CIM Group and Macklowe Properties and designed by ‘starchitect’ Rafael Viñoly.
 The 2015-built skyscraper is the tallest residential tower in the world, and the second-tallest building in New York City, after One World Trade Center.
 The 125-unit Billionaires’ Row building features amenities like a fitness center, a doorman, a rooftop deck, a swimming pool, and a pied-a-terre is also allowed.

 The 14-story, 46-unit tower rising at 70 Vestry Street in Tribeca was completed in 2018 by the Related Companies, boasting a design by Robert A.M.
 Stern.
 Interiors were designed by AD100 architect Daniel Romualdez.
 Amenities at the luxury building include a double-height, artwork-filled lobby, a lavish spa suite with sauna and steam rooms, an 82-foot indoor swimming pool, and a children’s pool.
 There’s also a squash court, a yoga studio, a residents’ lounge, a cafe, and a Pilates studio.